notaryproject/notation/README.md

 ### Private Registry

-Private registries serve the follwing scenarios:
+Private registries serve the following scenarios:

-- Host public content, ceritifed for use within an orgnization
+- Host public content, certified for use within an organization
-- Host privately built content, containing the intellectual property of the orgnization.
+- Host privately built content, containing the intellectual property of the organization.

 ![acme-rockets cert](./media/acme-rockets-cert.png)